GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/chrome-shipping/index.md

 ---
 layout: 'layouts/doc-post.njk'
-title: 'Why Chrome plans to ship the Attribution Reporting API'
+title: 'Why Chrome shipped the Attribution Reporting API'
 description: >
-  Understand why we plan to ship this API in the first half of 2023, while it is in incubation in the Web Incubator Community Group.
+  Understand why we shipped this API while it is in incubation in the Web Incubator Community Group.
 date: 2022-12-15
+updated: 2023-09-18
 authors:
   - csharrison
   - cilvento
   - maudn
 ---

-The Attribution Reporting API is Chrome's proposal to support [Attribution Reporting use cases](/docs/privacy-sandbox/attribution-reporting/#use-cases-and-features) while enhancing privacy for users.
+The Attribution Reporting API is Chrome's API to support [Attribution Reporting use cases](/docs/privacy-sandbox/attribution-reporting/#use-cases-and-features) while enhancing privacy for users.
 It's one of many proposals ([1](https://github.com/patcg-individual-drafts/ipa),